 o Identify special inclusions in Gross Income.
 Students must demonstrate knowledge of the special inclusions by reference to the sections in terms of which they are included, and by correct application of knowledge to scenario analyses.
 Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Possible essay topic (formative) o Identify selected forms of income that amounts that are exempt from taxation.
 Students are required to demonstrate their knowledge of the exemptions granted in the Act by reference to correct sections of the Act and their applicability in scenario analyses.
 Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Possible essay topic (formative) o Determine whether certain expenditure is deductible in carrying on a trade.
 Students must demonstrate knowledge of what constitutes a trade and the deductions that are available to taxpayers carrying on a trade.
 Students are also required to demonstrate knowledge of applicable case law to support all contentions made.
 Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Possible essay topic (formative) o Determine the availability of selected special capital and other allowances to taxpayers and in what circumstances such allowances are available.
 Students must demonstrate knowledge of what special deductions are available to employed taxpayers and taxpayers carrying on a trade.
 Students are also required to demonstrate knowledge of applicable case law to support all contentions made.
-Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Possible essay topic (formative) o Determine liability for capital gains tax in relation to selected asset and other property disposals Students are required to demonstrate a basic knowledge of the provisions of the eighth schedule to the Act in relation to the property disposal transactions contemplated in class Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative)
+Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Possible essay topic (formative) Determine liability for capital gains tax in relation to selected asset and other property Students are required to demonstrate a basic knowledge of the provisions of the eighth schedule to the Act in relation to property disposals Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) Apply provisions of the Tax Administration Students must demonstrate a basic knowledge of the provisions of the Tax Admn Submit answers to tutorial and test questions (formative)

-o Determine the Value-Added Tax consequences of various transactions Students must demonstrate a basic knowledge of the provisions of the Value-Added Tax Act and how the provisions thereof may affect certain selected transactions Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) o Discuss the applicability and effect of the provisions of sections 7 and 25B on the use of trusts in estate planning Students are required to demonstrate knowledge and applicability of the various anti avoidance sections of the Act and their applicability in practical situations.
-Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) o Discuss the incidence of donations tax as contemplated in Sections 55 through 65 of the Act.
+Act Act and the consequences of those provisions Submission of solutions to questions from past exam papers (formative) Class discussion(formative) o Discuss the applicability and effect of the provisions of sections 7 and 25B on the use of trusts in estate planning Students are required to demonstrate knowledge and applicability of the various anti avoidance sections of the Act and their applicability in practical situations.
+Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative) o Discuss the incidence of donations tax as contemplated in Sections 55 through 65, and 7C of the Act.
 Students are required to demonstrate an ability to apply the provisions of these sections to scenarios in the context of tax and estate planning undertaken by individuals and others.
 Submit answers to tutorial and test questions (formative) Submission of solutions to questions from past exam papers (formative) Class discussion(formative)